mspmax/HTMLReportGenerator_Android-Legacy/README.md

         parentTableList.add("REQUEST");
 ```
 Report Keys of parent,
-eg: In this case the primary key of the respective parent table, request is given.
+eg: In this case the primary key of the respective parent table, 'request' is given.
 ```sql
 select * from request where request_id = '{0}'
 ```